 Over the years, as interest in motion pictures increased, vaudeville slowly died.
 The Capitol Theatre went the direction of theatres across the country; opening as a vaudeville house, moving to a combination of vaudeville and movies, becoming a movie theatre, and slowly turning into a shabby shell of its former glory.
 By the early 1970s, the Mercy family was looking to sell the historic building.
 Concerned that it may be razed for another parking lot, the Allied Arts Council and local citizens convinced the City of Yakima to purchase the building for a complete restoration, for use as a community arts center.
 The building was placed on the National Register of Historic Sites and the sale moved forward.

-On the hot, summer evening of August 19, 1975, just days after the sale was completed, tragedy struck.
+On a hot, summer evening in August (1975), just days after the sale was completed, tragedy struck.
 An electrical short sparked a fire that raced through the Theatre's interior, destroying everything but the stage house, fly gallery, basement, dressing rooms, steel balcony supporters and most of the façade.
 In a matter of hours, Central Washington's only performing arts facility-and a precious part of its cultural heritage-was gone.

 Talk of restoration began even before the smoke from the smoldering embers died.
 The actions of architect Bill Paddock represented the commitment of the community.
 He was found sifting through the rubble of the still smoking ruins searching for salvageable remains.
 When confronted, he held up two broken terracotta pieces from the façade and said, "We'll need these to restore the theatre."